 Why is there a need for the Pool Responder ?

 Its widely accepted that when you go to the local swimming pool for a swim there would be a lifeguard supervising you on the pool side to ensure you are safe.
-But if you will go swimming in a hotel spa or leisure club surprisingly there are not any lifeguards standing on the poolside, the pool responder is the person who is employed in the leisure club, spa resort or hotel.
+But if you will go swimming in a vitality pool, hotel, spa or leisure club surprisingly there are not any lifeguards standing on the poolside, the pool responder is the person who is employed in the leisure club, spa resort or hotel.

-People accept this and are quite happy to swim, this is when a the pool emergency responder role takes over from the lifeguard.
+People accept this and are quite happy to swim, this is when the pool emergency responder role takes over from the lifeguard.